Request Info > Apply > Visit Us >

 Other recent visiting artists and critics have included: Michael Velliquette, Eleanna Anagnos, Phillip Chen, Lenore Metrick-Chen, Glenn Goldberg, Abby Donovan and The 181, Paul Kotula, John Dilg, Ben Gardner, Laurel Farrin, Gail Spaien, Andrew Casto, Sangram Majumdar, Sean Nash, David Ratcliff, Josh Bienko, Terry James Conrad

-This estimate is based on the first semester of this low-residency 2½ year program.
-The program features a two week studio-intensive residency each summer and winter, where the tuition covers the cost of the residency at no extra cost.
+This program is 2½ years in length.
+There are two semesters in one year.
+The table below is the estimate for a semester during 2026-2027, subject to change in future years.
+The program features a two week studio-intensive residency each summer and winter where the tuition covers the cost of the residency at no extra cost.

 Cost and Typical Financial Aid